The newly constructed Levi's Stadium officially opened on July 17, 2014. It is located in Santa Clara, California, 38.3 miles south of San Francisco.

 Below are some links to hotels near the stadium and ordered by distance.
 These are just for reference and are not an endorsement by this site.
 The hotels listed below are just minutes from the stadium, with the first two being a short walk away.

-Levi's Stadium will have excellent transit access including buses, VTA light rail, ACE trains, Capitol Corridor, and Caltrain that will drop fans off within an easy walking distance to the stadium.
+Levi's Stadium has excellent transit access including buses, VTA light rail, ACE trains, Capitol Corridor, and Caltrain that drop fans off within an easy walking distance to the stadium.